 The Bank's stress testing policy is reviewed and approved by the Board annually or more frequently if required.
-The Board considers and approves the stress testing parameters used in the ICAAP, ILAAP and in recovery planning.
+The Risk Committee considers and approves the stress testing parameters used in the ICAAP, ILAAP and Recovery Plan.

-3.2 Risk governance structures
+3.2 Corporate governance structures